The PTCC and

 House Bill 76 and Senate Bill 76, The Property Tax Independence Act

-need to know about Pennsylvania's property tax problem
+about Pennsylvania's property tax problem

 and the Property Tax Independence Act solution can now be found in this YouTube video.